Looking for unusual smoothie recipes? I have four for you here, so read on…

 Her smoothie of choice is banana and strawberry, with a dash of Naturya lucuma powder, which she says tastes of apricots.
 I also slip in a little bit of liquid evening primrose oil in a bid to reign in her hormones, although I have to say I’ve not noticed the difference.

-Belle is not impressed if I deviate from the standard smoothie recipe.
+Belle is not impressed if I deviate from this and try out any unusual smoothie recipes.

 I, on the other hand, love variety, which is why I love writing a blog for a living.
 In the last fortnight I’ve written about my pelvic floor, baked rice crispy cakes in Camden, riden around London in a Volvo watching TV, and made a terrarium in the Hello Fresh offices, all in the name of ‘work’.